PrayujaTeli/Blog/Git.md

 #### Pros:<br/>

-& bull;Simple to use and understand and familiar.</br>
+1. Simple to use and understand and familiar.</br>
-& bull;Maintains the original context of the source branch.<br/>
+2. Maintains the original context of the source branch.<br/>
-& bull;The commits on the source branch are separated from other branch commits.
+3. The commits on the source branch are separated from other branch commits.
 This can be useful if you want to take the feature and merge it into another branch later.<br/>
-& bull;Preserves your commit history and keeps the history graph semantically correct.<br/>
+4. Preserves your commit history and keeps the history graph semantically correct.<br/>

 #### Cons:<br/>
-History can become intensely polluted by lots of merge commits because multiple people are working on the same branch in parallel.<br/>& & bull;
+1. History can become intensely polluted by lots of merge commits because multiple people are working on the same branch in parallel.<br/>
-Visual charts of your repository can become a mess.<br/>& bull;
+2. Visual charts of your repository can become a mess.<br/>
-Debugging using git bisect can become harder.<br/>& bull;
+3. Debugging using git bisect can become harder.<br/>

 #### How to do it<br/>
 Merge the master branch into the feature branch using the checkout and merge commands.<br/>